CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-security.md

 are indeed set, and that the values are correct.
 Incoming calls without these headers, or where the values are not correct should be ignored.

-The format format of the headers is well-defined:
+The format of the headers is well-defined:

 - The "Digest" header is in line with [RFC 3230](https://tools.ietf.org/html/rfc3230#section-4.3.2).
 - The "Signature" header is defined in [an IETF draft](https://tools.ietf.org/html/draft-cavage-http-signatures-11).